Initial Situation and Goal

 • Define number of prediction points for Adjusted Response Graph

 The script variables are explained in more detail in section Options in the Script Variables Dialog.
-When you are done setting the script variables, click ‘OK’.
+When you are done setting the script variables, click 'OK'.
+For this example, we keep the options as displayed in the screenshot.

-Now, click the execute button (green arrow) or choose the menu ‘R Script’ -> ‘Execute’ and all calculations are done via ‘R’.
-Calculations are done if the text at the lower left status bar contains ‘Last execute error state: OK’.
-Our result is available via the ‘Summaries’ menu as shown in the following screenshot.
+Now, click the execute button (green arrow) or choose the menu 'R Script' \(\rightarrow\) 'Execute' and all calculations are done via 'R'.
+Calculations are done if the text at the lower left status bar contains 'Last execute error state: OK'.
+Our result is available via the 'Summaries' menu as shown in the following screenshot.

 Gaussian Process Regression: Result Menu